-1. Coaches shall at all times during the tournament, wear the official tracksuit of their National Federation and display their official identification with the exception of the finals of official WKF events, where male coaches are required to wear a dark suit, shirt and tie - while female coaches may choose to wear a dress, pantsuit or a combination of jacket and skirt in dark colours Female coaches may also wear religious headwear approved by the WKF.
+1. Coaches shall at all times during the tournament, wear the official tracksuit of their National Federation and display their official identification with the exception of the finals of official WKF events, where male coaches are required to wear a dark suit, shirt and tie - while female coaches may choose to wear a dress, pantsuit or a combination of jacket and skirt in dark colours.
+Female coaches may wear religiously mandated headwear of a type approved by the WKF for referees and judges.

-I. The contestant must wear a single belt.
+- I. The contestant must wear a single belt.
 This will be red for AKA and blue for AO.
-Belts of grade should not be worn during the bout.
+Belts of grade should not be worn during the bout. - II.
+Gum shields must fit properly.

-- II.
-Gum shields must fit properly. - III.
+- III.
 If a contestant comes into the area inappropriately dressed, he or she will not be immediately disqualified; instead they will be given one minute to remedy matters. - IV.
 If the Referee Commission agrees, Refereeing Officials may be allowed to remove their blazers.